Antonio Monteiro (mathematician)

-António Aniceto Monteiro (1907–1980) was a mathematician born in Portuguese Angola who later emigrated to Brazil in 1945 and finally to Argentina in 1950.
+António Aniceto Monteiro (31 May 1907–29 October 1980) was a mathematician born in Portuguese Angola who later emigrated to Brazil in 1945 and finally to Argentina in 1950.
 Monteiro is best known for establishing a school of algebraic logic at Universidad Nacional del Sur, Bahía Blanca, Argentina.
 His efforts to promote theoretical computer science research in Argentina were less successful.

 After his undergraduate studies at the University of Lisbon (completed in 1930), Monteiro obtained a PhD at Sorbonne in 1936 under the advisement of Maurice Fréchet with a thesis in topology.
 In Portugal Monteiro was the main founder of the journal Portugaliae Mathematica in 1937.

 In 1945 Monteiro moved to Brazil.
 There are two versions of why Monteiro left Portugal.
 The first version is that Monteiro and other Portuguese mathematicians like Ruy Luís Gomes fell foul of Salazar's regime for their political beliefs; some, like Gomes, were imprisoned; others, like Monteiro, were simply denied employment and practically forced to emigrate.
-The second version, supported by Monteiro's written documents, is that he was tired of the problems created by his fellow scholars that were blocking his attempts to modernize Mathematics in Portuguese universities.
+The second version, supported by Monteiro's written documents, is that he was tired of the problems created by his fellow scholars that were blocking his attempts to modernize mathematics in Portuguese universities.

 Leopoldo Nachbin was one of Monteiro's Brazilian students.
 Monteiro's impact on Argentinean mathematics has been compared to that of Julio Rey Pastor.

+Biography

+Born in 1907 in Angola, Monteiro moved to Lisbon after his father's premature death in 1915.
+From 1917 to 1925, he attended the Military College (Colégio Militar).
+In 1925, he enrolled in the mathematics course at the Faculty of Sciences of the University of Lisbon, which he completed in 1930.
+In 1929, he married Lídia Monteiro.
+He studied with René Maurice Fréchet in France, at the Institut Henri Poincaré in Paris from 1931 to 1936, where he went with the specific purpose of studying mathematics.
+During his time in Paris, he had the opportunity to experience true mathematical research and observe how such research could be organized.

+When he returned to Portugal in 1936, he remained without an official position at any faculty until 1945.
+During this period, he worked extensively on scientific publications.
+Due to his unwavering moral integrity, he refused to sign a statement required of all public officials that declared loyalty to the social order established by the 1933 Political Constitution and rejected communism and all subversive ideas.
+Despite opposition from the Estado Novo regime, he was able to create the Portugaliae Mathematica journal and the Portuguese Mathematical Society.
+He also helped establish the Gazeta de Matemática (Mathematics Gazette) and the Analysis Seminar, which attracted many young mathematicians to modern mathematics.
+While in Portugal, he mentored two important figures in Portuguese mathematics: Hugo Ribeiro and José Sebastião e Silva.
+However, the regime did not tolerate free spirits and modernizing movements, making his work extremely difficult.